TrudAX/denistrunin-blog/src/draft/xpptools-integfilesharexmlpurch/index.md

 ## Summary

 I provided a sample implementation for an Azure File Share integration for D365FO.
-The main concept of it is to create a basic framework to simplify troubleshooting(most typical errors and all related data can be viewed in one form - Incoming messages) and provide some additional logging.
+The main concept of it is to create a basic framework to simplify troubleshooting(most typical errors and all related data can be viewed in one form - **Incoming messages**) and provide some additional logging.

-In the [series of posts](https://denistrunin.com/tags/integration/) I provided samples for different file format specifications used for import:
+In the [series of posts](https://denistrunin.com/tags/integration/) I provided samples for different file formats used for import:

 - XML
 - CSV